queens-satellite-team/Space-School/lab1/lab1.md

 Before running the simulation, let us take a look at what we just wrote.

 `Line 3: void setup()`
 - This is a function specific to working with Arduinos.
-This function will only be executed once, and is typically used to setup any variables, objects, data, etc.
+This function will only be executed once when the ARduino is powered on or after being reset.
+It is used  to setup any variables, objects, data, etc.

 `Line 8: void loop()`
 - This is another function specific to working with Arduinos.
 This function will be continuously executed in a loop while the Arduino is powered on.
 This is where we will be writing our code to collect and store our desired data.

 `Line 5: *Serial.begin(9600);`
+- This line opens up the serial monitor so we can send information from the Ardunio to our own computer.
-- This line opens up a communication link between the arduino board and the serial monitor.
-The number 9600 specifies the baudrate.
-The baud rate - or symbol rate - is the rate at which information is transferred in a communication channel.
-For the serial monitor, *9600 baud* means that the serial monitor is capable of transferring / reading a maximum of 9600 bits per second.
-Another common rate is 115200 baud.
+- Extra info: _The 9600 specified in this line is the baudrate of the serial monitor.
+The buadrate, or symbol rate, is the rate at which information in transferred in a communication channel. _

 `Line 10: Serial.println("Hello World!");`
-- This line sends the message in qoutes along with a newline character from the arduino board to the serial monitor.
-This message is a C++ *string* data type which we will discuss more later.
+- This line sends the message in qoutes from the Arduino to the serial monitor.

+- Extra info: _This message is a C++ *string* data type which we will discuss more later.
 In this line of code, we are using *Serial.println()* to include a new line character for each message.
 This way each new message will apear on a new line, and not get mushed together.
-You can try removing the *ln* from *Serial.println()* to see what happens!
+You can try removing the *ln* from *Serial.println()* to see what happens!_

 `Line 11: *delay(1000);*`
 - This line pauses the arduino's execution of the code at this line for the number of milliseconds specified.
 In this case we are waiting for 1s between telling the arduino board to send another message.